UnionOfRAD/manual/en/advanced-tasks/architecture.md

 ### Routes

 Routes definitions is how you inform the framework how URLs and bits of code match up.
-At the most basic level, it's how you tell Lithium which controller should respond to a request to a given URL.
+At the most basic level, it's how you tell li3 which controller should respond to a request to a given URL.

 For example, I could specify that any request  to `/login` is handled by `UsersController::login()` like this: